arfenarf/GettingCleaningProject/CodeBook.md

 *subject* (Integer), Subject ID

-*feature variables* from the original data set, all numeric, normalized between -1 and +1:
+*feature variables* from the original data set, all numeric, normalized between -1 and +1.
+Each of the values in this table is aggregated from the source data as an average by activity and subject:

 tBodyAcc-mean()-X